Mordor in the Court

 Because I'm not going to invite you to force

-your wife, who's a whole human being in your own right, and her friends and other people who don't get it, to go through the strangeness and the distress of a Bilbo Baggins theme birthday party, unless you are implicated as well.
+your wife, who's a whole human being in her own right, and her friends and other people who don't get it, to go through the strangeness and the distress of a Bilbo Baggins-themed birthday party unless you are implicated as well.

 You deserve to have a party for you.